 Fig. 189 Make sure the anti-theft wheel bolts are positioned correctly.

 On wheels with full wheel covers, the anti-theft wheel bolt must be fitted in position fig. 189 2 or 3, based on the position of the tire valve 1.
-Otherwise, it will not be possible to install the full wheel cover.
+Otherwise, it will not be possible to install the full wheel cover correctly.

 After a wheel change